exyleio/exyleio/docs/4-projects/api/1-overview.md

   - etc
 - some level of familiarity with databases.
 Especially with [redis](https://redis.io)
-- intermediate level Javascript/Typescript programming skill
+- basic Rust programming skill

 ### Learning material